Bill S-211

 The Limited Partnership imports aircraft parts into Canada from manufacturers and distributors in the United States with a de minimis amount from other countries.
 Our suppliers are primarily aircraft OEMs (original equipment manufacturers) and their licensed/approved suppliers holding applicable OEM approvals and government aviation regulatory authorities’ approvals in Canada and the United States, among others.

-We employ persons pursuant to the Canada Labour Code employment laws and regulations, the Canadian Human Rights Act, provincial workers compensation and insurance statutes, and in accordance with federal immigration, citizenship, permanent resident and worker permit laws, regulations, and requirements.
-Persons who are employed as maintenance technicians are also required to hold applicable Transport Canada licenses and certificates.
+We employ personnel in accordance with the Canada Labour Code, applicable employment laws and regulations, the Canadian Human Rights Act, provincial workers’ compensation and insurance statutes, and in accordance with federal legislation governing immigration, citizenship, permanent residence and worker permits.
+Employees engaged as maintenance technicians are also required to hold applicable Transport Canada licenses and certifications.
+Alpine Aerotech also engages certified Aircraft Maintenance Engineers as contractors.
+In addition, we occasionally hire students as temporary employees during the summer months.

 Alpine Aerotech is committed to taking effective steps to assess, prevent and mitigate the risk of forced labour and child labour in our operations and supply chains.
 We recognize the correlation between the risk of forced labour and child labour in supply chains and certain other geographic, sector and product specific factors.
 We have incorporated these considerations into our assessment.

-Given that the vast majority of our suppliers are located in Canada and the United States, regions known for fair labour laws and standards, Alpine Aerotech has evaluated the risk of forced labour and child labour in our activities and supply chains as low.
+Operating in the aviation and transportation industry, there is higher regulatory scrutiny on business practices and stricter oversight on our suppliers, including OEMs and their licensed and/or approved suppliers.
+With the vast majority of our suppliers located in Canada and the United States, regions known for fair labour laws and standards, Alpine Aerotech has evaluated the risk of forced labour and child labour in our activities and supply chains as low.

-Despite our low-risk evaluation, we are (i) gathering information on Alpine Aerotech’s worker recruitment and maintaining internal controls to ensure that all workers are recruited voluntarily, and (ii) developing and implementing additional grievance mechanisms to address complaints in the workplace.
+Despite our low-risk evaluation, Alpine Aerotech maintains mechanisms to address complaints through its Human Resources function and complies with the standards set out in the Canada Labour Code.
+We continue to (i) gather information on Alpine Aerotech’s worker recruitment and maintaining internal controls to ensure that all workers are recruited voluntarily, and (ii) develop and implement additional grievance mechanisms to address complaints in the workplace.

-Given our low-risk assessment, we have not developed specific policies or due diligence processes focused on forced labour and child labour over the past fiscal year.
-Nevertheless, Alpine Aerotech has embedded responsible business conduct into policies and management systems, including, but not limited to, establishing processes and procedures governing how candidate interviews are conducted, how candidate references are verified and how job offers are extended.
+Given our low-risk assessment, Alpine Aerotech acknowledges that it does not have a standalone forced labour or child labour policy.
+Nevertheless, Alpine Aerotech has embedded responsible business conduct into policies and management systems, including, but not limited to, established HR recruitment controls like establishing processes and procedures governing how candidate interviews are conducted, how candidate references are verified and how job offers are extended, and reliance on OEM and required regulatory approvals for all imported parts.

 The risk of forced labour or child labour within our supply chains is determined to be low given the highly regulated nature of our industry and large concentration of our suppliers located in Canada and the United States, countries recognized as being low risk for forced labour and child labour.
 Despite the low risk, Alpine Aerotech acknowledges that our risk profile may change and commits to evolving our risk management practices and policies on an as needed basis.